 - To ensure maintenance of good quality in some special personal collections like paintings, guitar or clothing,

-- To give a healthy environment for example maintaining a good air quality to avoid dryness on skin and eyes that causes discomfort and breathing related illness like asthma.
+- To give a healthy environment, for example, maintaining a good air quality to avoid dryness on skin and eyes that causes discomfort and breathing related illness like asthma.

 Temperature and Humidity in Calibration Laboratory

 It is not just controlled but it should be documented, means that there are a continuous monitoring and recording at a specified interval.
-Furthermore, monitoring and control is not just during the calibration process but also during storage and handling of equipment.
+Furthermore, monitoring and control are not just during the calibration process but also during storage and handling of equipment.

 This is how important it is to consider these two parameters because failing to follow and consider them can cause a lot of problems where discontinue of calibration work is imposed if this requirement of humidity and temperature is not met.

 And technically speaking, this is not just applicable to instruments in a laboratory but also in equipment or machines used in manufacturing that is why it is also controlled inside the facilities of every manufacturing company.

 Temperature can affect the humidity, they are inversely proportional, meaning, as temperature increases, humidity decreases, and vise versa.
 So in order to control humidity, we need also to control temperature.